docelic/amber-introduction/README.md

 ## File Copying<a name="file_copying"></a>

-You might also want to copy some files from their original location to `public/dist/` without any modifications in the process.
+You might also want to copy some of the files from their original location to `public/dist/` without any modifications in the process.
 This is done by adding the following under "devDependencies" in `package.json`:

 ```
     "copy-webpack-plugin": "^4.1.1",